 The County is required to have a Virginia Pollution Discharge Elimination System (VPDES) permit to discharge stormwater into local waterways.
-The specific permit is referred to as the Municipal Separate Storm Sewer System (MS4) permit and is issued by the state Department of Environmental Quality.
+The specific permit is referred to as the Municipal Separate Storm Sewer System (MS4) permit and is issued by the Virginia Department of Environmental Quality (DEQ).
 The state program was established in response to federal requirements under the Clean Water Act and administered by the Environmental Protection Agency.

 The permit requires the County to develop a stormwater management program that addresses 6 specified minimum control measures:

 - Public education and outreach